melomint-dev/frontend/README.md

 ## Objective

 As we hear a lot about blockchain and NFT's in every field, we are implementing the blockchain concept for music lovers.
+Our aim is to revolutionize the music industry with an innovative platform.
+Artists experience fair compensation and protection through AI.
+And can connect  their followers with NFTs.
+While users enjoy seamless access to a vast library of high-quality songs.
+Transparency and support for artists drive our mission, enhancing the musical experience for all.

 ## What does it do?